Non-Commercial FM Project Schedule

 4)Tie breakers which include the number of Existing & Pending Authorizations.

-C) BUY-OUT SETTLEMENT – Occasionally, one competitor will buy out the competition by offering to compensate the competitor if he will withdraw his application for the frequency.
+BUY-OUT SETTLEMENT – Occasionally, one competitor will buy out the competition by offering to compensate the competitor if he will withdraw his application for the frequency.
 This is a perfectly acceptable method of reducing the number of applicants in the eyes of the FCC, because it again reduces the work load, and speeds up the time the station can be put on the air to serve the public good.
-Once a settlement has been reached and only one applicant remains, then the CP can be awarded in about 90 days.
+Once a settlement has been reached and only one applicant remains, then the CP will be forthcoming.

 NOTE: Over the past several years, Sterling Communications has assisted scores of individuals and organizations to enter the world of broadcasting through station ownership.
 Our experience has helped us to properly advise our clients when it was to their advantage to pursue one of the three methods mentioned for securing a Construction Permit.
-Once all Applications have been Accepted For Filing, Sterling can assist our Clients in determining which direction they should choose in pursuing a frequency to keep the cost of legal expenses at a minimum by doing a “Points Analysis”.
+Once all Applications have been “Received” by the FCC, Sterling can assist our Clients in determining which direction they should choose in pursuing a frequency to keep the cost of legal expenses at a minimum by doing a “Points Analysis”.
 This Points Analysis will involve performing a frequency contour check, a site check, a population study, and a study of the entity with which we are competing by verifying their local residence status, other broadcast interest, and several other criteria upon which the FCC will judge an applicant on a Comparative Basis.
-Sterling Communications will charge a fee of $1,050.00 per competing applicant on which we do a Points Analysis.

 After proper review of all the applicants vying for a particular frequency, some of our clients choose to withdraw their application in exchange for compensation from the other applicants, and receive an amount over and above their expenses in applying for the frequency.
 At our suggestion, other clients choose to contend for the frequency and win it under the “Comparative Point Process.”
 Each application requires a different course of action, and Sterling is experienced enough to assist you in making the best and most economical choice.